mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

     ]
   }
 ```
-In general classification rules will be site based for research projects.
-We might attempt to create sufficient rules to identify the default scan types from commercial vendors but any sequence programming will result in cases that might not be classified correctly using a given set of rules in classifyTypes.json.
+In general, classification rules will be site-based for many research projects.
+We might attempt to create a sufficiently large rule set to identify the default scan types from commercial vendors but any sequence programming will result in cases that might not be classified correctly using a given set of rules in classifyTypes.json.

 To configure what image series are processed define a search filter like the following (all series with the DICOM tag SeriesNumber starting with "2")
 ```